Blotch3D/Blotch3D/README.md

 Top sprite to cause the other sprites to be drawn.
 You can also draw things using MonoGame methods.
 For example, it is faster to draw multiple 2D textures and text using MonoGame's SpriteBatch class.

+BlWindow3D derives from MonoGame's "Game" class, so you can also override other Game class overridable methods.
+Just be sure to call the base method from within a Game class overridden method.
+On Microsoft Windows the BlWindow3D.WindowForm field provides certain callbacks.

 Because multiple windows are not conducive to some of the supported platforms, MonoGame, and thus Blotch3D, do not support more than one 3D